 Are you one of those users who’s sick of seeing fake reviews of restaurants that have their food praised online, but then when you see it in person it’s an inedible mess?
 Well, some users have taken to a less conventional place to get their dining recommendations: Instagram is now being used as a more reliable source of restaurant information.
 With pictures speaking louder than words and geotagging tying an image to a Facebook page location, Instagram is becoming one of the go-to platforms to scope out a restaurant before visiting.
 Try it for yourself and see if the images posted for that “cozy” restaurant don’t reveal it just to be “cramped”.

 Zoran Dobrijevic is DAC’s Product Manager and is based out of Toronto.
-If you have any comments or questions about Local Presence Management, do not hesitate to reach out.
+If you have any comments or questions about Local Presence Management, contact DAC.